axibase/atsd/rule-engine/functions-series.md

 db_statistics(string interval, [ string metric, [string entity, [string tags | map tags]]]) number
 ```

-Returns an object with all descriptive statistic functions that can be retrieved with the [`db_statistic`](#db_statistic) function.
-The functions can be accessed by name as the object fields.
+Returns an object with all statistics that can be retrieved with the [`db_statistic`](#db_statistic) function.
+The statistics can be accessed by name as the object fields.

 ```javascript
 avg() > 60 && db_statistics('3 hour', 'temperature').avg > 30
 ```

+> The query must match only **one** series.

-The object can be initialized once as a local variable and re-used in the expression.
+The object can be initialized as a local variable and re-used in the expression.

 ```javascript
 // stats = db_statistics('3 hour', 'temperature')